Midge (Barbie)

-Margaret "Midge" Hadley Sherwood is a doll character in the Barbie line of toys by Mattel that was first released in 1963.
+Midge Hadley Sherwood is a doll character in the Barbie line of toys by Mattel that was first released in 1963.
 She was marketed as Barbie's best friend.

-Although created at the same time as Skipper, Midge was re-introduced in 1988 as part of the play line, though two vintage reproduction dolls were made specifically for collectors in 1993 and 1998.
+Although created at the same time as Skipper, Midge was re-introduced in 1988 as part of the play line, though two vintage re-production dolls were made specifically for collectors in 1993 and 1998.
 These dolls were typically redheaded, freckled and blue-eyed.

-Also in the period, Wedding Day Midge was sold, with the groom being Allan Sherwood, who had been marketed as Midge's boyfriend in the vintage years.
-The two had three children named Ryan, Nikki and Cassandra; they also had twins who were never introduced.
+Also in the period, Wedding Day Midge was sold, with the groom being Allan Sherwood, who had been marketed as Midge's boyfriend in the earlier years.
+The two had three children named Ryan, Nikki and Cassandra; they also had twins who were not introduced.
 This was known as the Happy Family line and, in the set, Midge was sold "pregnant" with Nikki as a newborn baby.
 The Happy Family product became the subject of controversy when some parents disliked the "pregnant" Midge toy because they believed that Midge was too young to have children.

-In 2013, Mattel decided to revamp Midge's history, reintroducing her as a best friend of Barbie's, but unmarried, without children and with no connection to Allan.
+In 2013, Mattel decided to revamp Midge's history, reintroducing her as a best friend of Barbie's, but unmarried, without any children nor connection to Allan.